-There are an all-time high 22 NBA D-League teams heading into the 2016-17 season, each of which is singly affiliated with one NBA team.
+There were 22 NBA D-League teams during the 2016-17 season, each singly affiliated with an NBA team.

-- The Milwaukee Bucks have purchased an expansion team to begin play in Oshkosh, Wisc.
+- The Milwaukee Bucks purchased an expansion team to begin play in Oshkosh, Wisc.

-- The Memphis Grizzlies have purchased an expansion team to begin play in Southaven, Miss.
+- The Memphis Grizzlies purchased an expansion team to begin play in Southaven, Miss.

-- The Orlando Magic have purchased the Erie BayHawks and intend to rename and relocate the team to Lakeland, Fla.
+- The Orlando Magic purchased the Erie BayHawks.
+Their affiliate will debut as the Lakeland Magic in Lakeland, Fla.

-- The Atlanta Hawks have purchased an NBA D-League affiliate that will begin play as the Erie BayHawks before relocating to College Park, Ga., in 2019-20
+- The Atlanta Hawks purchased an NBA D-League affiliate that will begin play as the Erie BayHawks before relocating to College Park, Ga., in 2019-20.

 4. How many games are in an NBA Development League season?